astrorigin/pyswisseph/docs/ephemerides/planetary_and_lunar/comparisons_with_aa_and_jpl.rst

 relative to the equinox 2000/ICRS.
 Moshier provides heliocentric positions.
-The conversions to apparent geocentric ecliptical positions were done using the algorithms and constants of the Astronomical Almanac as described in the “Explanatory Supplement to the Astronomical Almanac”.
+The conversions to apparent geocentric ecliptical positions were done using the algorithms and constants of the Astronomical Almanac as described in the "Explanatory Supplement to the Astronomical Almanac".
 Using the DE200 data file, it is possible to reproduce the positions given by the Astronomical Almanac 1984, 1995, 1996, and 1997 (on p.
 B37-38 in all editions) to the last digit.
 Editions of other years have not been checked.
 DE200 was used by